-- 1. If the friction material requires replacement, scrape off the old friction material and thoroughly clean the bonding surface to ensure flatness for the new friction material.
-Glue the new friction material in place with Loctite 454 Instant Adhesive or equivalent, taking care to keep the material flat and clean. - 2.
+- Inspect the friction material for excessive wear or damage.
+If the material appears to be in good shape, skip to the next paragraph.
+The friction material typically will not require replacement and, if contaminated, can be cleaned with denatured alcohol.
+However, if the material appears damaged or excessively worn, remove the old friction material and clean the bonding surface.
+Glue the new friction material in place with Loctite 454 Instant Adhesive (or equivalent), taking care to keep the material flat and clean. - 2.
 Apply a film of grease (Fiske Lubriplate GR-132 or equivalent) to the surface of the ball detents (12 or 16 places depending on the model).
 Apply a thin film of grease to the inner diameter of the locking disc bore.
 Do not let the grease contact any friction surfaces.
 Excess grease can contaminate the friction surface and reduce SLM effectiveness. - 3.
 With the motor shaft pointed up, place a steel ball into each of the drive collar detents.
-Install the locking disc and place a steel ball into each of the detents on the top of the locking disc.

-Continue with the appropriate steps for your model number on the next page.
+Install the locking disc and place a steel ball into each of the detents on the top of the locking disc. - 4.
+Install the spring on top of the locking disc.
+Compress the spring by pushing down with the pinion.
+While holding the pinion in place, install the spacer, thrust bearing and stop collar.
+Note: The grooved washers on each end of the thrust bearing have differently sized holes; the end with the washer having the smallest hole should be installed next to the stop collar.
+Thread the stop collar onto the shaft to hold the spring in compression.